 Do you accept applications for Spring Admission?

 Rarely.
-The required courses typically start in Fall semester so we usually prefer new students start in the Fall semester.
-Under some circumstances we will consider Spring admission (without funding).
+The required courses typically start in the Fall semester so we usually prefer new students start in the Fall semester.
+Under some circumstances, we will consider Spring admission (without funding).
 Please apply no later than October 1 for Spring semester admission.

 Can I upload additional materials after submitting my application?